 Based upon this analysis, the least environmentally damaging feasible alternative shall be identified.
-Impacts to ESHA-coastal resources that cannot be avoided through the implementation of siting and design alternatives shall be mitigated to the maximum extent the substantial than the seasing on the same of the seasing and seasing the seasing of the feasible project alternative that would avoid LCP inconsistencies.

-including adverse coastal resource impacts-to ESHA.
+Impacts to coastal resources that cannot be avoided through the implementation of siting and design alternatives shall be mitigated to the maximum extent feasible, with priority given to on-site mitigation.
+Off-site mitigation measures shall only be approved when it is not feasible to mitigate impacts on-site.
+Mitigation shall not substitute for implementation of the feasible project alternative that would avoid LCP inconsistencies, including adverse coastal resource impacts.

 - C. Supplemental Findings for Approval of Coastal Development Permit.
-A Coastal Permit that allows a deviation from a policy or standard of the LCP to avoid a taking provide a reasonable economic use of the parcel as a whole-may be approved or conditionally approved only if the appropriate governing body, either the Planning Commission or Board of Supervisors, makes the following supplemental findings in addition to the findings required in Section 22.70.070 (Required Findings): - Based on the economic-information provided by the applicant, as well as any other relevant evidence, there is no potential use-development consistent allowed by with the LCP policies, standards or-and provisions that would provide an economically viable use-avoid a taking of the applicant's property. - 2.
-The use proposed by the applicant is consistent with the applicable zoning. - The use and project design, siting, and size are the minimum necessary to avoid a taking. - 4.
-The project is the least environmentally damaging alternative and is consistent with all provisions of the certified LCP other than the provisions for which the exception(s) - is(are) requested necessary to avoid a taking. - 5.
-The development will not be result in a public nuisance.
+A Coastal Permit that allows a deviation from a policy or standard of the LCP to avoid a taking may be approved or conditionally approved only if the appropriate governing body, either the Planning Commission or Board of Supervisors, makes the following supplemental findings in addition to the findings required in Section 22.70.070 (Required Findings): - Based on the information provided by the applicant, as well as any other relevant evidence, there is no potential development consistent with the LCP policies, standards and provisions that would avoid a taking of the applicant's property. - 2.
+The use proposed by the applicant is consistent with the applicable zoning. - 3.
+The use and project design, siting, and size are the minimum necessary to avoid a taking. - 4.
+The project is the least environmentally damaging alternative and is consistent with all provisions of the certified LCP other than the provisions for which the exception(s) is (are) necessary to avoid a taking. - 5.
+The development will not result in a public nuisance.
 If it would be a public nuisance, the development shall be denied.